nih-cfde/gene-expression-browser/README.md

    ![anatomy iframe cut and paste list of gencode ids](../main/doc/images/Anatomy-paste-genes.png)

- - Any user-selected genes that also appear in the top 25 are highlighted:
+ - Any user-selected genes that also appear in the top 25 are highlighted (ACTB and CYP17A1 in this example):

    ![anatomy iframe highlights top N genes](../main/doc/images/Anatomy-highlight-top-genes.png)